 The Hugh Oldham Society

-In particular we would like to thank members of the Hugh Oldham Society who have donated substantial sums to help re-found the School through gifts to the Bursary Endowment or to fund large-scale building projects.
+In particular we would like to thank members of the Hugh Oldham Society who have donated substantial sums to help re-found the School through gifts to our Bursary Funds or to fund large-scale building projects.

 We are enormously grateful to our modern day Founders: